amane-katagiri/amanejp-portable/README.md

 # amanejp-portable

-A portable HTTP server (cross-platform or Docker image) embedded with all resources of ama.ne.jp.
+A portable HTTP server (cross-platform or Docker image) embedded with all the resources of ama.ne.jp.

 ## Cross-platform Binary